 The preceding section contained information regarding how children view their parents’ divorce.
 Write three case study examples regarding how you might use the content of this section of the Manual in your practice.
 Affix extra paper for your Journaling entries to the end of this Manual.

 In addition to maintaining contact with non-resident parents, what does Sviggum identify as a primary want for children coping with their parent’s separation?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.